TheMartes/kvshit/README.md

 # kvshit

-simple key -> value DB, written by Go using grpc
+simple key -> value DB, written in Go using grpc